Stone pseudovarieties: Preliminaries

 For a class \Cl C of topological algebras, we say that a topological algebra $A$ is \emph{residually \Cl C} if, for every pair $a,b$ of distinct elements of~$A$, there is a continuous homomorphism $\varphi:A\to C$ into a member $C$ of~\Cl C such that $\varphi(a)\ne\varphi(b)$.

-A continuous mapping from a topological space $X$ to a topological algebra $A$ is said to be a \emph{generating mapping} if its image generates (algebraically) a dense subalgebra of~$A$.
-In case $X$ is a subset of~$A$, we say that the topological algebra $A$ is \emph{generated} by~$X$ if the inclusion $X\hookrightarrow A$ is a generating mapping.
-We also say that $A$ is \emph{$X$-generated} if there is a generating mapping $X\to A$.
+A continuous function from a topological space $X$ to a topological algebra $A$ is said to be a \emph{generating mapping} if its image generates (algebraically) a dense subalgebra of~$A$.
+In case the mapping is inclusion, we then also say that $A$ is \emph{$X$-generated}.

-A topological algebra $A$ is said to be \emph{profinite} if it is residually finite and $A$ is compact.
-Equivalently, $A$ is an inverse limit of finite discrete algebras.
+By a \emph{profinite algebra} we mean a compact algebra which is residually finite.
+Equivalently, a profinite algebra is an inverse limit of finite algebras in the category of topological algebras.
+For our purposes, the following alternative characterization of profiniteness suffices.

-We say that a congruence $\theta$ on a topological algebra $A$ is \emph{profinite} if the quotient topological algebra $A/\theta$ is profinite.
-Equivalently, $\theta$ is the intersection of the clopen congruences containing it.